KamilSJaron/smudgeplot/README.md

  + the backend by Gene is paralelized and massively faster
  + the intermediate file will be a flat file with the 2d histogram with cov1, cov2, freq columns (as opposed to list of coverages of pairs cov1 cov2);
  + at least for now WE LOSE the ability to extract sequences of the kmers in the pair; this functionality will hopefully restore at some point together with functionality to assess the quality of assembly.
- + we will add "run everything" functionality for people that want "FastK database -> plot" type of solution.
+ + we added "run all" functionality for people that want "FastK database -> plot" type of solution.
+ + completelly revamped plot showing how all individual kmer pairs insead of agregating them into squares
- + the smudge detection algorithm is under revision at the moment
+ + new smudge detection algorithm based on grid projection on the smudge plane (working, but under revisions at the moment)

-The strategy on the merger is an ongoing discussion, but for now the plan is to keep the same pythonic interface, to keep a similar interface between the versions.
+We keep the same pythonic interface, the interface of older smudgeplot and this version are very similar and largely compatible.

 Current state: RUNNING; beta-testing;